 Shooting the Messenger

-When former Greek Prime Minister Andreas Papandreou needed to send a similar highly confidential message to President Reagan that he would not follow through on his election campaign promises, he chose a more secure, more direct, if unconventional method than diplomatic channels.
-He chose as his messenger a beautiful Greek-Canadian woman who just happened to be a childhood friend of the Canadian Prime Minister's wife.
+When former Greek Prime Minister Andreas Papandreou needed to send a highly confidential message to President Reagan regarding not following through on his election campaign promises, he chose a more secure, more direct, if unconventional method than diplomatic channels.
+He chose as his messenger a beautiful Greek Canadian woman who just happened to be a childhood friend of Mila Mulroney, the wife of the prime minister.

-“Monnneeeey,” Paul purred with a smile, "would you like to see it?"
+“Monnneeeey,” Paul purred.
+"Would you like to see it?"

 "I don't want to see it," I said, "and please take your briefcase with you, if you don't mind."

-Mary Francis was, of course, not here to bribe anyone, she was here to visit with her good friend Mila and deliver her confidential message from the Greek Prime Minister to Prime Minister Mulroney who would convey it to President Reagan.
-Papandreou was in the middle of an election campaign and did not want it delivered via official channels for fear it would be leaked to the press.
+Mary Francis was, of course, not here to bribe anyone; she was here to visit with her good friend Mila and deliver a confidential message from the Greek Prime Minister to Prime Minister Mulroney, who would convey it to President Reagan.
+Papandreou was in the middle of an election campaign and did not want it delivered via official channels for fear that it would be leaked to the press.

 Mary was quite miffed when she showed up at my place.
 The royal treatment she had expected from Mila had not happened.
 She had met with Mila that day and would meet with her again, but there was no way she was sleeping under the same roof as her and Brian.

-The next day, or the day after, she asked me if I would drive her and Paul to meet the Prime Minister.
-It was during the drive to Brian Mulroney’s office on Parliament Hill (for those in the know, it was a semi-official visit therefore she met with the Prime Minister in his Parliament Hill office not his office in the Langevin Block) that she volunteered the following information:
+The next day, or the day after, she asked me if I would drive her and Paul to meet the prime minister.
+It was during the drive to Brian Mulroney’s office on Parliament Hill (for those in the know, it was a semi-official visit, therefore she met with him in his Parliament Hill office rather than his office in the Langevin Block) that she volunteered the following information: